Bob Tiernan: 2022 gubernatorial campaign

 Tiernan ran for governor of Oregon in the 2022 election; 19 candidates ran in the Republican primary, with Tiernan and Christine Drazan being considered the top contenders.
 He loaned his campaign a half-million dollars.
 Shortly before his loss, Willamette Week highlighted that Tiernan had failed to pay $8,700 in property taxes owed on his investment property in Lake Oswego.
-Tiernan said he had Clackamas County had not notified him of the tax debt, and he paid the past-due amount after the publication brought it to his attention.
+Tiernan said that Clackamas County had not notified him of the tax debt, and he paid the past-due amount after the publication brought it to his attention.

 During the primary campaign, Tiernan's ties to Oregon also came under scrutiny.
 In court papers filed in July 2020, as part of Tiernan's long-running feud with San Francisco Bay Area cyclists, he asserted through his lawyers that he had lived in Diablo, California, "from 1963 to 1980, and again from 2006 to present"; The Oregonian noted that this raised questions about whether Tiernan had lived in Oregon for the preceding three years, a requirement for candidates for governor under the state Constitution.
 In a sworn deposition in the case, taken in July 2021, Tiernan estimated that he spent 60% of his time in California and 40% of his time in Oregon.
 Tiernan also ran for office in California in 2014.
 Asked about the issue in May 2022, Tiernan said his primary residence is Lake Oswego (where he brought the home in September 2019), but that he spent 30% of his time in California caring for his elderly parents; he also said that his wife Carissa Sauer is a resident of Washington state, where she owns a home in Battle Ground.

 In the May 2022 Republican primary, Drazan defeated Tiernan.
 Drazan received 85,255 votes, Tiernan 66,089 votes, Stan Pulliam 41,123 votes, and Bridget Barton 40,886 votes, with the other candidates gaining the remainder.